MattWillFlood/Bio/content/_index.md

 * **Electromyography:**
   *Modelling, analysing and novel applications of surface electromyography.*
   *In particular, I'm interested in novel techniques to examine the dynamical behaviour of motor unit fire patterns and how they may be employed as digital biomarkers of neurodegenerative disease.*

-* **Markerless (Monocular) Motion Capture:**
-  *Development and application of markerless (monocular) motion capture for the assessment of pathology and real-world monitoring of gait pre and post surgery.*

-* **Wearable Sensor Applications in Medicine:**
-  *Always following latest innovations in the area of wearable sensors and devices for clinical research.*

 * **Integrity in Scientific Publication and Modern Scientific Practices:**
   *Supporter of initiatives that make scientific publication open-access, unbiased, and most importantly, trustworthy.*
   *We must challenge the predatory practices of journals that function to maximise profit and call out researchers who game the system for self-promotion.*